 Winterfell – Castle Ward Estate

 Castle Ward estate is an 18th century mansion, noted for its unique architecture and its historic farmyard and for having been used as the location of Winterfell.
-You’ll see the gateway to Winterfell’s court yard, plus over 20 locations portraying Westeros from the Riverlands to battle fields and more.
+You’ll see the gateway to Winterfell’s court yard, plus over 20 Game of Thrones filming locations portraying Westeros from the Riverlands to battle fields and more.
 Memorable scenes include Jamie and Briene of Tarth leaving Rob’s camp on their way to Kings Landing.
 You’ll see the notorious Twins home of Lord Walder Frey, Tyrion and Bron’s first meeting after their trial in The Eyrie.
 Even the Tree under which King Rob Stark and Tulisa spoke their wedding vows.

 A visit to St Patrick’s Grave